 Editor's note: It is FFS whether and how AnLF indicates its support of ML model monitoring during the ML model provisioning procedure

-The purpose of the Nnwdaf_MLModelMonitor_Register request is for the NWDAF containing AnLF to indicate to the NWDAF containing MTLF that it has started making use of a previously downloaded model.
+The purpose of the Nnwdaf_MLModelMonitor_Register request is for the NWDAF containing AnLF to indicate to the NWDAF containing MTLF that it has started making use of the model and monitoring the model performance.

-If the NWDAF containing AnLF subscribed for receiving notifications of new ML models, the notification of the existence of a new ML model cannot be understood as if the NWDAF containing AnLF automatically downloads and starts using such new ML model.
-It may happen that there are no consumers of analytics for the given Analytics ID, so the NWDAF containing AnLF decides not downloading the new available ML model until it needs to use the model.
-Furthermore, when the actual download takes place, the NWDAF containing AnLF invokes the URL received in a notification.
-Such URL may point to a storage which is different from the NWDAF containing MTLF, therefore, the NWDAF containing MTLF might never get informed of which NWDAF containing AnLF has decided to download the ML model.
-Hence, once the NWDAF containing AnLF has downloaded the ML Model, may not use it until some event takes place (e.g., a new service consumer requests a prediction for that Analytics ID).

-Conclusion: with the existing procedures in R17, the NWDAF containing MTLF is never informed of which NWDAF containing AnLF is using an ML model.

-The proposed Nnwdaf_MLModelMonitor_Register service operation solves this issue.
-The NWDAF containing AnLF learns that the NWDAF containing MTLF supports this service operation through the NWDAF containing MTLF NF Profile downloaded from NRF, which lists the supported service operations.
+Once the NWDAF containing AnLF has downloaded the ML Model, it may not use the model until some event takes place (e.g., a new service consumer requests a prediction for that Analytics ID).
+It makes more sense that AnLF informs MTLF that it starts model monitoring only when it really starts using the model.

 It is therefore proposed to remove the Editor’s Note.

 Proposed Solution